genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_2.3_2022.md

 cheq                      par_all36_lipid_ljpme.prm  top_all36_cgenff.rtf
 drude                     par_all36_na.prm           top_all36_lipid.rtf
 :
 ```

 ##  Step1.
 Prepare the PDB file of the target protein

 Here, we use the PDB ID: [2QMT](https://www.rcsb.org/structure/2QMT), which was solved by X-ray crystallography at 1.05 Å resolution.
 We have already downloaded the PDB file in [Tutorial 2.1](/tutorials/genesis_tutorial_2.1_2022/).
-Let's go to the "`1_oripdb`" directory, make a symbolic link to the PDB file, and look at the structure in VMD.
+Let's go to the `1_oripdb` directory, make a symbolic link to the PDB file, and look at the structure in VMD.
 We can find not only protein atoms but also oxygen of water and other compounds such as phosphate ion, isopropyl alcohol, and methylpentane diol.
 In fact, these additional compounds were used for crystallization of the protein in the experiment, and are not essential for this MD simulation.
-Now, we would like to also check the center of mass (COM) of the protein by using the "`measure center`" command in VMD.
+Now, we would like to also check the center of mass (COM) of the protein by using the `measure center` command in VMD.
 We can see that it has deviated significantly from the origin (0, 0, 0).
 This displacement may be inconvenient when the protein is solvated in a water box (Step 4).
 In the next step, we are going to remove unnecessary compounds from the PDB file and move the COM to the origin as well.

 ```bash
 # Change the working directory